STUDY JAPANESE ONLINE WITH NATIVES HERE

 The Japanese are also very closed off, they use respect and politeness as a shell to hide from friendships and relationships.
 Socializing with the Japanese in Japan is really very complicated.
 They care a lot about what others think.

-Sometimes the Japanese themselves catch your contact, personally you have fun, talk and get along well.
-But when trying to communicate through the social networks or cell phones, some just disappear, don't respond or don't talk.
-Some probably have a cell phone in their hand, scratching their heads thinking about what to answer, and end up not saying anything.
+Sometimes the Japanese themselves take your contact, in person you have fun, talk and get along.
+But when trying to communicate through social media or cell phones, some simply disappear, do not respond or do not talk.
+Some are probably holding their phones, scratching their heads thinking about what to respond, and end up saying nothing.

 10 bad things about living in Japan